Parallels/vagrant-parallels/README.md

 read the official [Vagrant documentation](http://docs.vagrantup.com/v2/) first.

 ## Features
-The Parallels provider supports all basic Vagrant features, except one:
+The Parallels provider supports all basic Vagrant features, except the next:
 **"Forwarded ports" configuration is not available yet**.

 It might be implemented in the future, after the next release of Parallels